 How to Find a Good Auto Repair Shop

-The figure below shows that consumer complaint information can be a very meaningful indicator of quality: There is a correlation between the number of complaints and scores on our customer survey.
-Shops with no complaints on file were rated “superior” for “overall quality” by 87 percent of their surveyed customers; shops with seven or more complaints were rated “superior” for “overall quality” by only 63 percent of their surveyed customers.
+Consumer complaint information can be a meaningful indicator of quality: There is a correlation between the number of complaints and scores on our customer survey.
+Shops with no complaints on file were rated “superior” for “overall quality” by 87 percent of their surveyed customers, on average; shops with five or more complaints were rated “superior” for “overall quality” by only 64 percent of their surveyed customers.

 In our Ratings Tables, you can filter listings to view only companies that perform warranty work for car manufacturers, which indicates which shops belong to new-car dealerships.